Skip to content

 How can we encourage researchers to educate the public about their work — and about the glories of science, in general?
 One way: get those researchers when they’re young!

-Wonderfest’s Science Envoy Program, funded in part by the Gordon and Betty Moore Foundation, identifies PhD students who show particular science-popularization promise.
+Wonderfest’s Science Envoy Program, now in its tenth year, identifies PhD students who show particular science-popularization promise.
 We help the budding researchers to develop the subtle art and science of public outreach.
 The program’s participants emerge as articulate Science Envoys, appearing before Wonderfest (et al) audiences that are eager for their insights.

 Wonderfest’s Science Envoy Program presents active science communication workshops that draw on the expertise of the following teachers to develop PhD students’ outreach skills: